6 Things to Watch in the Upcoming Supreme Court Term6 Things to Watch in the Upcoming Supreme Court Term

 image-5735511

-Activists rally to call on President Joe Biden to finalize a new Title IX rule to help protect victims of sexual assault and LGBTQ students on college campuses, in Lafayette Park near the White House on Dec.
+Activists rally to call on President Joe Biden to finalize a new Title IX rule to help protect victims of sexual assault and LGBT students on college campuses, in Lafayette Park near the White House on Dec.
 5, 2023.
 Anna Moneymaker/Getty Images

 Earlier this year, the Biden administration prompted a flood of lawsuits when it passed an Education Department rule interpreting Title IX to apply to sexual orientation and preferred gender identity.
-Conservatives have argued that doing so wrongly forces women to compete with men in athletics and share spaces like locker rooms with them.
+Conservatives have argued that doing so wrongly forces women to compete with men in athletics and share spaces such as locker rooms with them.

-The court ultimately declined to take up the issue in August when the justices refused to grant the Biden administration emergency relief from blocks that the Fifth and Sixth circuits placed on the rule.
+The court ultimately declined to take up the issue in August when the justices refused to grant the Biden administration emergency relief from blocks that the Fifth and Sixth Circuits placed on the rule.
 Conservatives have also asked for the court to take up two other Title IX cases originating in Idaho and West Virginia.

 AD